 This was the Venetian Republic’s religious and political center: St. Mark’s Square, or Piazza San Marco, with the Basilica of St. Mark and the Doge’s Palace.

 The Doge’s Palace — the ruling center and residence of Venice’s duke — was built to show off the power and wealth of the Republic and to remind visitors that Venice was number one.
 Its lacy exterior, a distinct blend of east and west, is Venetian Gothic.

 For four centuries, this was the most powerful piece of real estate in Europe.
 The sprawling palace is a maze of richly decorated rooms.
 Here in the doge’s lavish apartment, a map illustrates the reach of the Venetian maritime empire — which stretched across most of the eastern Mediterranean.

-While it didn't have vast land holdings, Venice was a mighty trading empire — built upon a network of ports and a mastery of the sea.
+While it didn’t have vast land holdings, Venice was a mighty trading empire — built upon a network of ports and a mastery of the sea.
 The city was driven by an interest in dominating Mediterranean trade.
-And, until the 16th century after explorers like Vasco da Gama and Columbus opened up the world leaving Venice stuck in a geographic hole, Venice did dominate.
+And, until the 16th century, when explorers like Vasco da Gama and Columbus opened up the world leaving Venice stuck in a geographic hole, Venice did dominate.